RestoreMonarchyPlugins/Uconomy/README.md

 # Uconomy
-Basic economy system for in-game currency in Unturned.
-Updated and added experience sync.
+Add economy and in-game currency to your Unturned server.

 ## Credits
 Plugin originally created by [fr34kyn01535](https://github.com/fr34kyn01535).
 We forked it to add some features and update libraries.